• Home

 Surface: Crushed Limestone

-From the junction at the Depot Coffee House in Hopkins, the Minnesota River Bluffs Trail shoots southwest through the suburbia of Eden Prairie, featuring pleasant lakes, ponds, and woods.
-It also features urban industry and a notably large amount of highway crossings, many of which are made by clumsy detours from the main railroad grade.
-However, any ickyness felt in the first ten miles is more than made up for in the last three, where you'll find little development and lots of breathtaking views of the Bluff Creek Ravine and Minnesota River Valley.
+This trail has lately received less traffic than usual, due to the nicest portion of the trail (the last three miles) being closed due to mudslide damage.
+From the junction at the Depot Coffee House in Hopkins, the Minnesota River Bluffs Trail is a straight shot southwest through the suburbia of Eden Prairie, featuring pleasant lakes, ponds, and trees.
+It also features a notably large amount of highway crossings, many of which are made by awkward detours from the main railroad grade.
+However, the first ten miles are worth it for the last three, where you'll find little development and lots of breathtaking views of the Bluff Creek Ravine and Minnesota River Valley.

 Go to http://www.threeriversparks.org/trails/minnesota-river-bluffs-trail.aspx for a map and information on the Minnesota River Bluffs LRT Regional Trail.